zhangyumingsh/kernel-rk/Documentation/kbuild/makefiles.rst

 	$(KBUILD_LDFLAGS_MODULE) is used to add arch-specific options used when linking modules.
 This is often a linker script.

-	From commandline LDFLAGS_MODULE shall be used (see kbuild.txt).
+	From commandline LDFLAGS_MODULE shall be used (see kbuild.rst).

-    KBUILD_ARFLAGS   Options for $(AR) when creating archives

-	$(KBUILD_ARFLAGS) set by the top level Makefile to "D" (deterministic mode) if this option is supported by $(AR).

-    ARCH_CPPFLAGS, ARCH_AFLAGS, ARCH_CFLAGS   Overrides the kbuild defaults

-	These variables are appended to the KBUILD_CPPFLAGS, KBUILD_AFLAGS, and KBUILD_CFLAGS, respectively, after the
-	top-level Makefile has set any other flags.
-This provides a means for an architecture to override the defaults.
+    KBUILD_LDS

+	The linker script with full path.
+Assigned by the top-level Makefile.

+    KBUILD_LDS_MODULE

+	The module linker script with full path.
+Assigned by the top-level Makefile and additionally by the arch Makefile.

+    KBUILD_VMLINUX_OBJS

+	All object files for vmlinux.
+They are linked to vmlinux in the same order as listed in KBUILD_VMLINUX_OBJS.

+    KBUILD_VMLINUX_LIBS

+	All .a "lib" files for vmlinux.
+KBUILD_VMLINUX_OBJS and KBUILD_VMLINUX_LIBS together specify all the object files used to link vmlinux.

 6.2 Add prerequisites to archheaders
 ------------------------------------